unlimitediw/DistributedSystemLearn/DockerAndContainer.md

    ![](https://github.com/unlimitediw/DistributedSystemLearn/blob/master/Image/2afterstacjArch.PNG)

 > Summary:
-  * Swarm is an architecture for node(container) management, and the manager nodes can work for
+  * Swarm is an architecture for node(container) management, and the manager nodes allow running the docker stack and service commands.
+For instance, we run stack and service command to configure the voting app in the node 1 in the lab and node2 is just a worker joined in the swarm.
+With the manager node, we can add vote, display front-end interface and so on.
+In the more higher level, we have stack which is a multi-service app running on the Swarm architecture which allows us to manage all the nodes and it should be through the manager.